ayela-emmanuel/SimplePHP/readme.md

 To configure the framework for your environment:

 - **Routing**: Configure the routes in `routes.php` or use the `Route` attribute directly in controllers.
-- **Middleware**: Register middleware globally during the application bootstrap or apply them to specific routes.
+- **Middleware**: Register middleware globally during the application index or apply them to specific routes.

-In **CPanel/Apache environments**, ensure that `.htaccess` is set up to direct all requests to `Bootstrap.php`:
+In **CPanel/Apache environments**, ensure that `.htaccess` is set up to direct all requests to `index.php`:

 ```bash
 # Enable URL rewriting